simondlevy/BreezySTM32/README.md

 To use BreezySTM32, you'll at minimum need to install the [GNU ARM toolchain](https://launchpad.net/gcc-arm-embedded).
 After that you can use whatever development tools you like to build your firmware.
-I have found it easiest to avoid IDE / debugging tools like Eclipse, sticking with simple makefiles for building / flashing, vim for editing, and printf() for debugging.
+I have found it easiest to avoid IDE / debugging tools like Eclipse, sticking with simple makefiles for building / flashing, vim for editing, and printout for debugging.

 To load new firmware, you should first disconnect the board from your computer, short the BOOT pins together, and reconnect to your computer.
 The Flip32 features through-hole soldering pads for the BOOT